jkroepke/openvpn-auth-oauth2/README.md

 # openvpn-auth-oauth2

-openvpn-auth-oauth2 is a management client for OpenVPN that handles the single sign-on (SSO) authentication of connecting users against OIDC providers like Azure AD, GitHub or Keycloak.
+openvpn-auth-oauth2 is a management client for OpenVPN that handles the single sign-on (SSO) authentication of connecting users against OIDC providers like

+* Entra ID (Azure AD)
+* GitHub
+* Google
+* Zittal
+* Digitalocean
+* Keycloak
+* ... any other OIDC compatible auth server

 ## Version requirements